11

 WIS - Wisdom (Perception, Intuition, and Judgement)

-• Risk Assessment: Your capacity to identify potential threats or pitfalls in a situation or plan.
+• Risk Assessment: Identifying potential threats or pitfalls in a situation or plan.

-• Stakeholder Perception: Understanding unspoken needs or concerns of stakeholders.
+• Stakeholder Perception: Reading the unspoken needs or concerns of stakeholders.

 • Trend Forecasting: Anticipating industry or market trends.

-• Ethical Judgement: Making decisions that align with ethical standards and corporate social responsibility.
+• Ethical Judgement: Making decisions aligned with ethical standards and corporate social responsibility.

 CHA - Charisma (Force of Personality, Persuasion, and Leadership)

-• Influence: Your ability to persuade others and gain support for your ideas or initiatives.
+• Influence: Persuading others and winning support for your ideas or initiatives.

 • Negotiation: Persuading others in discussions or agreements.